mikksexy/Data-Analytics-course-work/README.md

 ## Results

 ### RQ1.
-The game received updates to its in-game economics on 10.10.2018 and 13.3.2019.
+The game received updates to its in-game economy on 10.10.2018 and 13.3.2019.
 Have the updates balanced out the matches?
 The game consists of two opposing sides, terrorists and counter-terrorists.
 Terrorists' objective is to either eliminate their opponents or detonate a bomb.
 The counter-terrorists want to defend bombsites by either eliminating their opponents or defusing a planted bomb.
 During the match both teams play as both sides.
 A half consists of 15 rounds after which the sides are switched.
 The first team to get 16 rounds is the winner.
 Therefore, starting on the "easier" side is important, as there won't be enough rounds to play on the easier side if the first half didn't go well.
 Before the economic changes the matches were most likely heavily counter-terrorist (CT) favoured.
 Thus, starting the match on the CT side was seen advantageous.

 The updates tried to make the CT side economy more expensive.
 Thus, getting the necessary defensive gear would be more difficult.
 Therefore, the T side would have an advantage, hopefully balancing the sides.
 The balance could be observed from the CT side round win percentage or match length.
 The latter was observed and this led to the following findings: